schmoelder/diss/doc/04_implementation/03_process_evaluation.md

 Many research and design problems in chromatography can effectively be approached by formulating them as inverse problems.
 These problems involve determining system parameters by comparing simulation results with observed experimental data.
-For this purpose, the {mod}`~CADETProcess.comparison` module in CADET-Process provides tools to quantify the differences between simulation outputs and reference data, such as experimental data or prior simulation results.
+The {mod}`~CADETProcess.comparison` module provides a unified set of metrics for quantifying such differences {cite}`Heymann2022`.

-The {class}`~CADETProcess.comparison.Comparator` class compares results from two simulations or between simulation results and experimental data.
+While parameter estimation is the primary use case, the same metric classes are used in other contexts as well, such as detecting cyclic stationarity (see {numref}`stationarity`), ensuring consistent behavior across the framework.

-It includes several methods for both visualizing and analyzing the differences between datasets.
+The {class}`~CADETProcess.comparison.Comparator` class compares simulation results against experimental data or against results from a second simulation.
-Users can select from a range of metrics, like sum squared errors or peak shape similarity, to accurately quantify the differences between the datasets.
+Differences can be visualized and quantified using a range of metrics, including point-wise errors such as NRMSE, as well as peak-shape and peak-area metrics (see {numref}`model_calibration`).
 To add a difference metric, the following information must be provided:

 - `difference_metric`: The type of the metric.